Updated January 27, 2021

-The state is looking to use the latest lab technology to test for COVID-19 virus particles in wastewater.
-The virus can appear in poop before someone shows any symptoms.
+The state is collaborating with labs and wastewater utilities statewide to test for COVID-19 virus particles in wastewater.
+The virus can appear in stool before someone shows any symptoms.
 People who don’t show symptoms also can shed the virus.
 Testing wastewater can give health officials early warnings about increases or decreases in COVID-19 cases within a community.
 With this information, health officials can:

 - Increase resource capacity in the community if there is an increase in cases.

-- Re-evaluate closure and social distancing measures if there is a decrease in cases.
+- Re-evaluate local public health policy if there is a change in case rate.

 - Use information to track virus trends across communities.

 - Identify the presence of variants of concern.